.

 Why Immediate Action Matters

-Labs that delay addressing a sunsetting laboratory information system risk falling behind.
-Lab vendor support for the old LIS system may dwindle quickly, making it difficult to resolve issues, maintain integrations, or comply with regulatory requirements.
-Staff morale and confidence can also suffer if there’s no clear plan for what comes next.
+Labs that delay addressing a sunsetting laboratory information system risk setbacks.
+Vendor support for the old LIS system may dwindle quickly, making it hard to resolve issues, maintain integrations, or stay compliant.
+Staff morale can also suffer when there is no clear plan.

-• 3+ Months: Narrow the field, negotiate terms, and finalize agreements.
+• 3+ Months: To narrow the field, negotiate terms, and finalize agreements.

 Industry Insights: The Rise and Fall of CoPath LIS - A Legacy Casualty of the Modern Lab Information System Era